 For Daan Roosegaarde, it was the frustration of being stuck in traffic on a major dual carriageway in the Netherlands that first sparked his curiosity about the role roads could play in harnessing energy.

 "I was sitting in my car and it hit me," he says of the moment four years ago.
 "Why do we talk about energy-efficient cars and invest billions into their research and development?
-Yet roads themselves rarely ever considered."
+Yet roads themselves are rarely ever considered."

 The Dutch artist was already known for imaginative projects fusing technology and energy.
 In 2008, he created a dance floor harnessing energy generated from the impact of dancing clubbers to produce electricity.
 As he sat in a traffic jam, he wondered whether roads could play a similar role.